-The Chief of Police chairs the Campus Threat and Disruption Oversight Group (CTDOG), and members include the Vice Chancellor for Legal Affairs, the Director of University Health Services, the Vice Provost for Student Life and Dean of the Division of Student Life, and the Human Resources Director.
+The Chief of Police chairs the Campus Threat and Disruption Oversight Group (CTDOG), and members include the Vice Chancellor for Legal Affairs, the Director of University Health Services, the Vice Chancellor for Student Affairs, and the Human Resources Director.
 The purpose of this group is to ensure credible threats of significant violence are responded to by the highest levels of the University, to reduce the risk of significant violence or death by taking decisive action to respond to credible threats, to provide guidance to the various Teams on campus that are charged with threat prevention and response, and to serve as a review body for proposed campus bans.